mrupal27/my-creative-coding-portfolio/_posts/2024-05-02-My-First-Blog.md

 You can try this rainbow colour trail experiment here: [code experiment](/my-creative-coding-portfolio/p5-code-experiments/circle-trail-4/index.html)

-PUT SHAPE CHANGER ON NUMBER 4 USING FOR LOOP
  USE RANDOM LINE DRAWER UP LEFT RIGHT DOWN,
  CREATE IMAGE IN 3D CIRCLE EXAMPLE WHICH THROWS THE CIRCLE THAT GOES IN AND OUT.